souryacs/LitRevw/DeepLearningCompBio.md

 [Benchmarking of deep neural networks for predicting personal gene expression from DNA sequence highlights shortcomings - Sasse et al. Nature Genetics 2023](https://pubmed.ncbi.nlm.nih.gov/38036778/)

+    - *Input* WGS + gene expression from 839 ROSMAP individuals.
-    - applies Enformer on the personalized reference genome constructed from WGS data
+        - Applies Enformer on the personalized reference genome constructed from WGS data.
+    - *Output*
+        - ISM between allele-specific difference of gene expression, and correlation with eQTLs.
-    - finds that the prediction accuracy of gene expression for Enformer is actually lower than PrediXcan
+        - Prediction accuracy of gene expression for Enformer is actually lower than PrediXcan
             - which uses SNVs from individuals to reconstruct individual level gene expression.
-    - Benchmarks Enformer on personalized genome with different genotypes for predicting genotype-dependent changes in gene expression.
-    - Examines locus specific examples
+            - Requires variants to be present in the training data.
-        - for most of the genes, Enformer predicted gene expression shows different patterns than the true genotype-dependent change of gene expression.
+        - Locus specific examples: Enformer predicted gene expression anticorrelated with true genotype-dependent gene expression.
-    - Also tests prediXcan which shows better prediction of gene expression.
+            - SLDP profile of the candidate SNVs contradict with true effect (or predicted by PrediXcan)
+        - Current sequence specific DL models mainly predict gene expression from genomic DNA close to TSS.
+        - In fact, tests a custom DNA sequence specific CNN model and finds anticorrelation with true gene expression trend
+            - using ISM and gradient-input - feature attribution methods.
+    - *Method*
+        - Enformer output track predictions are fine tuned by elastic net model.
+        - Custom sequence CNN model uses 40 Kb sequence surrounding TSS.
+    - *To Do*
+        - Train using paired WGS + gene expression training data
+        - Interpersonal variation - use long range interactions (while cell-specific variation can be modeled by promoter logic)
+        - Account for post transcriptional RNA processing (RNA-protein and RNA-RNA interactions)

 [Personal transcriptome variation is poorly explained by current genomic deep learning models - Huang et al. Nature Genetics 2023](https://pubmed.ncbi.nlm.nih.gov/38036790/)